eslint/eslint/docs/rules/consistent-return.md

 One of the confusing aspects of JavaScript is that any function may or may not return a value at any point in time.
 When a function exits without any `return` statement executing, the function returns `undefined`.
 Similarly, calling `return` without specifying any value will cause the function to return `undefined`.
 Only when `return` is called with a value is there a change in the function's return value.

-Unlike statically-typed languages that tend will catch when a function doesn't return the type of data expected, JavaScript has no such checks, meaning that it's easy to make mistakes such as this:
+Unlike statically-typed languages that will catch when a function doesn't return the type of data expected, JavaScript has no such checks, meaning that it's easy to make mistakes such as this:

 ```js
 function doSomething(condition) {